skyth3r/Skyth3r.github.io/content/articles/removing-drm-from-kindle-books.md

 ---
 title: DRM free books
 date: 2023-08-21T17:00:00
+lastmod: 2024-02-08:11:02
 images:
 - /img/drm-free-books/remove-drm.png
 description: A guide on how to remove DRM from Kindle books and why I think it matters
 tags: ['ebooks', 'guide', 'kindle']
 ---

 I really enjoy reading books on my Kindle.
 I also buy most of my digital books via Amazon.
-I never thought about making DRM-free copies of my eBooks until I read about how [an engineer has his Amazon account suspended](https://medium.com/@bjax_/a-tale-of-unwanted-disruption-my-week-without-amazon-df1074e3818b) due to a delivery driver's false claim.
+I never thought about making DRM-free copies of my eBooks until I read about how [an engineer had his Amazon account suspended](https://medium.com/@bjax_/a-tale-of-unwanted-disruption-my-week-without-amazon-df1074e3818b) due to a delivery driver's false claim.

 That really got me thinking about how I would feel if I lost access to my Amazon account.
 I’ve purchased most of my ebooks from Amazon.
 Losing access would mean losing the majority of my digital library.